aaronm-2112/zerorpcs-exercise/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This calculator allows you to perform simple addition and subtraction.
 It uses Electron as a GUI and communicates via RPCs using zerorpc to a Python server that performs the arithmetic operations.
 It is heavily informed by Github user fyears's project electron-python-example.
+It installation, testing, and running works on MacOS, but has not yet been tested on Windows or Linux.

 ### Built With